 - Collaboration: Definitely need to collaborate with everybody.
 As a UX designer, you’re really trying to get the whole company to have the same thought process.
 If you try to lock down the ownership, you’re not doing your company any justice.
 You want to get to the point where you’re really doing the bigger, deeper dive experiences and thought processes and then let the whole company start figuring out some of the specific experiences themselves based on past history or data.

-- Open-Mindedness: Designers need to be open-minded because someone might express an idea that sounds like a bad idea at first.
+- Open-Mindedness: Designers need to be open-minded: a great idea might sound like a bad one at first.
 You just gotta have an open mind that maybe there’s something new, and maybe there’s a way of being better.
 Here at Zappos we just re-did a product page that does some things that are out of the e-commerce norm, and InVision played a huge role in the research we did.
 Based on the research, we found it made more sense to almost hide the product description.
 It is not the first thing you see because we learned that is not what our customers want.
 We had to ask ourselves, "Why are we trying to push this description piece when really a huge percentage of orders happen without a person even looking at it?"
 So we developed a hierarchy of what our customers want: they want images first, then they want to look at videos, and then they’re looking at reviews.
 And all of these things were higher importance level to the user than the product description, which doesn’t seem like a norm among other e-commerce sites.
 A lot of that stuff you just need to be open-minded to.

 How important is your workspace to your creativity?